o19s/elasticsearch-learning-to-rank/README.md

 0,rambo,doc_5678 # "Turner and Hooch" not at all relevant (grade 0) for search "rambo"
 ```

-Into a training set, where feature 1 is teh relevance score for the first Elasticsearch query above; feature 2 the second, and so on.
+Into a training set, where feature 1 is the relevance score for the first Elasticsearch query above; feature 2 the second, and so on.
 Perhaps this turns into something like:

 ```
 # Query id 1, "rambo"